RamiKrispin/deploy-flex-actions/README.md

 - `build_docker.sh` - a bash script to automate the build of the image and push to Docker Hub
 - `install_packages.R` - an R script that installs the dependencies of the project as set in the `packages.json` file
 - `install_packages.R` - an R script that installs the Python dependencies of the project as set in the `packages.json` file
-- `install_quarto.sh` - a Bash script that install Quarto
+- `install_quarto.sh` - a Bash script that installs Quarto
 - `packages.json` - a JSON file with a list of the project packages and their version

 Before diving into more details, let's review the `Dockerfile`.